karen-sarkisyan/react-wordpress-comments/README.md

 When we use decoupled architecture, the requests are cross-origin.

 WP REST API allows CORS by default.
 However, your server configuration might be set differently, and it would prevent comments from being posted and/or fetched.
 If you receive CORS errors, you may need to manually add headers that allow all origins, or use a [plugin](https://github.com/ahmadawais/WP-REST-Allow-All-CORS/).
 For more security, allow only one origin where your front end lives.
+However, allowing origin in headers is not the only thing that may prevent your browser to make a CORS request, you may need to configure your server or browser.

 #### Rest API endpoint url

+By default comments are fetched from `{your-wp-host}/wp-json/wp/v2/comments` endpoint.

 If you're using non-pretty permalinks, your REST API endpoint URL may be different from standard, in this case the component won't work.
 As of now the only way to change it is to change the source code of the component.